apache/carbondata/docs/data-management-on-carbondata.md

   STORED BY 'carbondata'
   [TBLPROPERTIES ('PARTITION_TYPE'='HASH',
                   'NUM_PARTITIONS'='N' ...)]
-  //N is the number of hash partitions
   ```
+  NOTE: N is the number of hash partitions

   Example:
   ```